AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

   ```

    * `eventType`: Describes the event that occurred, use a [known value](https://github.com/adobe/xdm/blob/master/docs/reference/classes/experienceevent.schema.md#xdmeventtype-known-values) when possible.
-   * `commerce.productViews.id`: a string value representing the SKU of the product
    * `commerce.productViews.value`: the numeric or boolean value of the event.
 If it's a Boolean (or "Counter" in Adobe Analytics), the value is always set to 1.
 If it's a numeric or currency event, the value can be > 1.

 * In your schema, identify any additional data associated with the commerce product view event.
 In this example, include **[!UICONTROL productListItems]** which is a standard set of fields used with any commerce-related event: